Inverseit/wordle-cli/README.md

 - The web app imports browser-safe utilities from `@wordle/core/browser`; solver computation runs in server actions.
 - `pnpm run build` triggers `@wordle/core` compilation, regenerates the cache into `apps/web/public/cache/patterns`, then runs `next build`.
 - For Vercel, set the project root to `apps/web`, use `pnpm run build` (executed from repo root) as the build command, and leave the output directory as `.next`.
-- Cache files are static build artifacts; they can be served from `public/cache` and invalidate automatically when the dictionary hash changes.
+- Cache files are static build artifacts; they can be served from `public/cache` and invalidate automatically when the combined dictionary hash (`dictionarySignature(VALID_GUESSES, VALID_SECRETS)`) changes.

 ### Web Architecture & Server Actions